strawstack/NodeGraph/README.md

-# WebTemplate
+# NodeGraph

-A web template.
+Create Nodes with inputs/outputs and functions.